hrisdirector-dotcom/unfoldhr-ai/README.md

 Ideas, suggestions, and thoughtful discussion are always welcome.

-If you're interested in enterprise AI, workforce technology, operational decision intelligence, or product design, I'd love to connect.
+If you're interested in enterprise AI, HR technology, operational decision intelligence, or product design, I'd love to connect.

 ---